 Why are we introducing a scheme for CPD?

 Architects play an important role in creating a built environment that inspires people, in which we can all be safe and live well, and that helps to tackle the fundamental challenges our planet faces.
 Anyone using an architect’s services, or a building designed by an architect, has the right to expect that architects will maintain and develop their skills, knowledge, experience and behaviours on an ongoing basis throughout their career.

-The Building Safety Act published in June 2021 is intended to give ARB the power to monitor the training and development architects carry out throughout their careers.
-ARB will introduce a scheme for monitoring continuing professional development (CPD) that will encourage architects to maintain and develop their competence to practise.
+The Building Safety Bill, when approved by Parliament, will give ARB the power to monitor the training and development architects carry out throughout their careers.
+ARB will introduce a scheme for monitoring CPD that will encourage architects to maintain and develop their competence to practise.
 We aim for our approach to be proportionate, genuinely helpful to the profession, and tailored by architects to meet their own individual development requirements.